cczona/code-of-conduct/README.md

 bundle install
 ```

-To view the site locally:
+To run the site locally:
 ```
 jekyll serve
 ```